rcghpge/capstoneproject/notebooks/Readme_Draft.md

 # notebooks

 ## Methodologies for Capstone
-This is a list of data preprocessing methodologies available for dataset preprocessing respective to the dataset utilized in this body of work.
+This is a list of preprocessing methodologies available for data preprocessing respective to the dataset utilized in this body of work.

 ---